-The remote telescopes are connected to and controlled via your normal Internet browser.
+The remote telescopes are connected to and controlled via your normal Internet browser, so you do not need any additional software to take images.
+However, you do need software to process images.

 Once you have finished a session your data is automatically transferred to your FTP folder on our servers.